hashicorp/consul/website/source/docs/agent/basics.html.markdown

 * **Datacenter**: This is the datacenter the agent is configured to run in.
-Consul has first-class support for multiple datacenters, but to work efficiently each node must be configured to correctly report it's datacenter.
+Consul has first-class support for multiple datacenters, but to work efficiently each node must be configured to correctly report its datacenter.
 The `-dc` flag can be used to set the datacenter.
 For single-DC configurations, the agent will default to "dc1".